tachibana-shin/vite-plugin-twneat/README.md

 # vite-plugin-twneat

 A Vite plugin that organizes Tailwind responsive prefixes into a neat and readable format.
-Ideal for projects using Tailwind CSS v4 and Vite.
+Only works for Tailwind v4.

 ## Problem